ezili_gy_button

 Mama was out of sight, last seen in her bedroom, seated in front of the dresser mirror - a gilded kwafez in finely carved cherry wood with those very ornate hand-carved chest of drawers.
 Azibob, the Haitian carpenter next door, a friend of Papa's, had handmade it and sold it to us.

 While mother was putting on perfume, powder and brushing her long loosened black hair, readying herself for bed, i snuck out.
-Peeping to be sure no one saw me going up the road. i was following the drum sounds and music.
+Peeping to be sure no one saw me going up the road. i was following drum sounds and music.

 Next minute i'm slipping down, falling off the boulder head first.
 Blood spurted everywhere. i was so scared.
 There was so much blood. i wasn't supposed to be out of bed.
 The pain was so fierce, i thought i was hemorrhaging on the inside. i got this scar on my right temple from that fall.